kognifai/PoseidonNext-Framework/SDK-documentation/Home-and-Favorites-Service.md

 The user can click anywhere on the screen to dismiss the search interface.

-When the user does a search, it returns a list that matches the queried string and below is the method which is invoked.
+When you search, it returns a list  of matching queried string and below is the method which is invoked.

 ```typescript
 search(query: string): Promise<IFavorite> { ... }
 ```
-The items which are already a favourite would be listed in yellow colour.
+The items which are already favourites are listed in yellow colour.
 To check if a navigation item is already a favourite or not, we use the below method.
 The **id** parameter used here is **INavigationItem's id** property.

 ```typescript
 isPinned(id: string): boolean { ... }
 ```

-The user can either pin or unpin an result item.
-If the item is pinned (made as favourite), it would get added to the home screen.
-The user can also unpin an item from either the search list and it would be removed from the home screen or use the option **'X'** as in the below image to delete the item.
+The user can either pin or unpin a result item.
+If the item is pinned (made as favourite), it gets added to the home page.
+The user can also unpin an item from the search list and it is removed from the home page or use the option **'X'** as in the following image to delete the item.

-When the user wants to **add** a navigation item as favourite item, below method is called.
+When the user wants to **add** a navigation item as a favourite item, the following method is called.

 ```typescript
 pin(item: IFavorite): Promise<boolean> { ... }
 ```

-When the user wants to **remove** a navigation item as favourite, below method is invoked.
+When the user wants to **remove** a navigation item, the following method is invoked.

 ```typescript
 unpin(item: IFavorite): Promise<boolean> { ... }